Indian Activist, Actor Russel Means Dies

 RAY: For the American Indian Movement, that bet arguably paid off.
 Means called the occupation of Wounded Knee a watershed event in the struggle for indigenous rights.

-: It sparked the Indian revolution in the entire hemisphere.
+MEANS: It sparked the Indian revolution in the entire hemisphere.
 Without Wounded Knee, 1973, there would be no Rigoberta Menchu, who won a Nobel Peace Prize and there'd be no Evo Morales, president of Bolivia.

 RAY: Many historians agree.
 Robert Warrior is the director of American Indian Studies at the University of Illinois.
 Warrior says Means was a complex and controversial figure who successfully used his mainstream celebrity and tribal identity to advance the cause.